TraeDungy/RoyaltyX/backend/SUBSCRIPTION_PLANS.md

 ## Migration

 The subscription plan field was added via migration `0007_user_subscription_plan.py`.
 This migration:
-- Adds the `subscription_plan` field to existing users with default value "free"
+- Adds the `subscription_plan` field to existing users with default value "discovery"
 - Does not require any data migration as the default value is applied automatically

 ## Future Enhancements